tjcreedy/metamate/README.md

 `find`: *always required* | `dump`: *always required*

 `path` should be the path to a fasta file of unique sequences with unique header names to filter.
 There are no header format requirements.
-For best operation of NUMTdumper, the sequences in this file should have had primers trimmed and low-quality sequences removed.
+For best operation of metaMATE, the sequences in this file should have had primers trimmed and low-quality sequences removed.
 It is recommended that sequences that are more than 100bp longer or shorter than the expected range of your target locus should have been removed, but other length variants remain.
 This file must contain some unwanted length variants ([see below](#identify-validated-non-target-ASVs) for why.).
-If this file contains over 10,000 ASVs, it is suggested that denoising should be run before NUMTdumper.
+If this file contains over 10,000 ASVs, it is suggested that denoising should be run before metaMATE.

 The fasta file may be aligned or unaligned.
-If NUMTdumper requires an alignment (to build a UPGMA tree and delimit clades), an unaligned input will be aligned using [MAFFT FFT-NS-1](https://mafft.cbrc.jp/alignment/software/manual/manual.html).
+If metaMATE requires an alignment (to build a UPGMA tree and delimit clades), an unaligned input will be aligned using [MAFFT FFT-NS-1](https://mafft.cbrc.jp/alignment/software/manual/manual.html).
 Supply an aligned set of ASVs if alignment is required but FFT-NS-1 is not expected to perform well with your data.

 #### `-L/--libraries path [path]`

 `find`: *always required* | `dump`: *required* if not supplying `-C/--resultcache`

-The read library or libraries supplied are used by NUMTdumper to assess the incidence of each ASV sequence per library.
+The read library or libraries supplied are used by metaMATE to assess the incidence of each ASV sequence per library.
 Each `path` should be the path to a fasta or fastq file containing ASV reads.
 Files may contain reads that are not in the `-A/--asvs` file, these will be ignored.
-If multiple paths are supplied, NUMTdumper assumes that each file is a separate library and uses the file names as library names.
+If multiple paths are supplied, metaMATE assumes that each file is a separate library and uses the file names as library names.
 In this case, the headers in each file are ignored, only the sequences are relevant.
-If a single path is supplied, then NUMTdumper assumes that the library names are specified in the read headers, specified in the format `;barcodelabel=NAME;` or `;sample=NAME;` where `NAME` is the unique name of each library.
+If a single path is supplied, then metaMATE assumes that the library names are specified in the read headers, specified in the format `;barcodelabel=NAME;` or `;sample=NAME;` where `NAME` is the unique name of each library.

 Note that the composition of libraries, i.e. the expected true richness and abundance of individuals within the sample, and whether they are complete samples, subsamples, or replicates, should be carefully considered when designing the specifications.